 - The fine print matters — so be sure to do your research and ask questions to help you decide which loan product is appropriate for your financial situation.

 As you weigh the options available, use our Loan Payment Calculator to find the best payment option and reduce your borrowing costs.

 Before you choose a private education loan, be sure to consider a low-cost MEFA loan.
 We offer both undergraduate loans and graduate loans that feature fixed interest rates and various repayment options.
 Our loans are available with no application fee to students who are residents of or attend college in Massachusetts.

 Your overall financial plan for paying higher education expenses should include a plan for making loan repayments.
 Now is a good time to take a look at the repayment process — so that you know what to expect and can minimize the stress of repaying your loan.

 Consider Refinancing Your Loans

-You can refinance both your federal and private loans into a MEFA Education Refinancing Loan, which can lower your monthly payment and make your bills easier to manage.
+Once you’ve begun working and repaying your loans after college graduation, you can refinance both your federal and private loans into a MEFA Education Refinancing Loan, which can lower your monthly payment and make your bills easier to manage.

 One of the most important skills to master after college is post-graduation money management.
 You’ll need to establish a budget, pay your debts on time, and save for retirement.